Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [management.jmx.sessionMbeanAvailability](./values.yaml#L1830)

 Optional.
-Enabling of the availability of session-related mbeans, the  ones identified by type="Session".
+Enabling of the availability of session-related mbeans, the  ones identified by `type="Session"`.
 If set to `active`, for each active session, a corresponding mbean of type "Session" is available with full functionality.
 If set to `sampled_statistics_only`, for each active session, a corresponding mbean of type "Session" is available, but all the statistics based on periodic sampling are disabled.
 If set to `inactive`, no mbeans of type "Session" are generated, but for a fake mbean which acts as a reminder that the option can be enabled.
 The support for session-related mbeans can pose a significant overload on the Server when many sessions are active and many of them are continuously created and closed.
 For this reason, the support is disabled by default.

 **Default:** `inactive`
 #### [management.maxTaskWaitMillis](./values.yaml#L1640)